 Jimmy Viet Tuan Pham emigrated with his mother and four older siblings from Vietnam in 1974, eventually settling in Australia in 1980.
-He studied at Hayton College in Sydney and received his tourism management certificate in 1993.
-He has also undertaken coursework at the prestigious International Institute for Management Development in Lausanne, Switzerland in High Performance Leadership.
-Jimmy's professional background in tourism and hospitality management brought him back to Vietnam operating a tour in 1996, where he witnessed the plight of at-risk youth on the streets of Hanoi.
+Jimmy’s professional background in tourism and hospitality management brought him back to Vietnam in 1996.
+He first witnessed the plight of at-risk youth on the streets of Hanoi, and KOTO was born.